 HST 103 History of World Civilization I

-Covers the political, social, and cultural developments of people around the world from ancient times to 1500 A.D.
-Although all major world civilizations will be surveyed, the central focus will be on Western civilization.
+This course covers the political, social, and cultural developments of people around the world from ancient times to 1500 A.D.
+Although all major world civilizations will be surveyed, the central focus will be on western civilization.
 In the process, students will learn the basics of the historical method as they study relevant primary sources from the period.

 HST 104 History of World Civilization II

-Covers the political, social, and cultural developments of people around the world from 1500 A.D. to the present.
-Although all major world civilizations will be surveyed, the central focus will be on Western civilization.
+This course covers the political, social, and cultural developments of people around the world from 1500 A.D to the present.
+Although all major world civilizations will be surveyed, the central focus will be on western civilization.
 In the process, students will learn the basics of the historical method as they study relevant primary sources from the period.